Unlock Holiday Shopping Success

 Target new countries in your campaigns to bring your products to customers across borders.

-- Shopping tip: Enable currency conversion to use a copy of your current feed to target new countries with the same language.
+- Shopping tip: Simply add new target countries with the same language.
 Your prices will automatically be converted to show in the correct currency of the user.
+You can also reach new countries with different languages by applying Feed Rules to pull language-dependent values from a supplemental feed, like title and description.

 With your product data and campaigns locked-and-loaded, you’re ready to pour the eggnog and ring in the holiday season with merry spirits.
 Don’t forget to check out our guide to Ramp Up Your Search and Shopping Campaigns to Survive the Holiday Season with more tips to survive through the holidays.